mickem/nscp-docs/docs/installing.md

 ```

 Now this configuration can include other configuration files so you need to check that as well.
 So it is possible to include the registry from the ini file and vice versa.
-For details on the configuration options check the [the refernce documentation](reference)
+For details on the configuration options check the [the reference documentation](reference)

 ## Windows Firewall

-1.  windows firewall exception for NRPE and check_nt is installed (optional) if you have another firewall then the built-in one you might have to manually add exceptions to all incoming traffic if you which to use check_nrpe and/or check_nt.
+1. Windows firewall exception for NRPE and check_nt is installed (optionally) by the installer.
+    If you have another firewall then the built-in one you might have to manually add exceptions to all incoming traffic if you which to use check_nrpe and/or check_nt.
 2. External Firewall (optional)